ggonnella/fastsubtrees/docs/paper.md

 (GC) content and genome size for each bacterial genome in the NCBI Refseq database [@Oleary:2015].
 The results, available in the repository, contain values for 27967 genomes.
-The genome size attribute file generation using the _fastsubtrees attribute_ command required 2.9 seconds.
+The genome size attribute file generation, using the _fastsubtrees attribute_ command, required 2.9 seconds.
 Table 2 reports the running time and memory usage for the extraction of the genome size attribute values for different subtrees.